CS534Group19/Assignment2/PROGRAMPLAN.md

 - Part 4: Accounting for Time
     1. Avoid more costs for less reward???
     2. On first 'x' iterations, calculate the average time in ms it takes to make a move???

+---
+## Spit-Balling

+### Gridworld
+A Numpy Grid of tuples(X, X', Y, Z) where:
+    1. X  - Base board
+    2. X' - Alterations to board (cookie/glass deletions, gates)
+    3. Y  - Q values
+    4. Z  - number of times each grid space is visited

+---